Exploring the Pigeons Nesting Habits

 The tail and full feathering are completed by the 28th day and their weight is that of an adult.

-The young will now leave the pigeon's nest and the male will teach them what they need to know to survive.
+By day 28 onward the young will leave the nest and the male will teach them what they need to know to survive.

 This is 10 - 15 days longer than most of our backyard birds.